jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

                 error_message
             )

   still green.
-This test looks long, there has to be :ref:`a better way to test the calculator with inputs that are NOT numbers<a better way to test the calculator with inputs that are NOT numbers>`
+This test is long, there has to be :ref:`a better way to test the calculator with inputs that are NOT numbers<a better way to test the calculator with inputs that are NOT numbers>`

 ----